GenesisFR/DS1TroubleshootingGuide/README.md

 ## Mouse cursor is stuck

 Disable DPI scaling.
-Follow the same instructions as the "[game screen is offset](#game-screen-is-offset)" section.
+Follow the same instructions as in the "[game screen is offset](#game-screen-is-offset)" section.

 Source: https://steamcommunity.com/app/39190/discussions/0/3192485835693148901